diekrz2/launcher-spellchecker/README.md

 This software is released under the same License used in alot of the other Enlightenment projects.
 It is a custom license but fully Open Source.
 Please see the included [COPYING](https://github.com/rbtylee/launcher-spellchecker/blob/master/COPYING) file and for a less legalese explanation [COPYING-PLAIN](https://github.com/rbtylee/launcher-spellchecker/blob/master/COPYING-PLAIN).

 Simply put, this software is free to use, modify and redistribute as you see fit.
 I do ask that you keep the copyright notice the same in any modifications.

+The debian files are  released the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The [Documentation](https://github.com/rbtylee/launcher-spellchecker/wiki) is released under the [Creative Commons Attribution-ShareAlike 3.0 United States License](https://creativecommons.org/licenses/by-sa/3.0/us/).